 The nose is for breathing, the mouth is for eating. -Proverb

-Here’s how to make more of the 25.000 breaths you take every day more relaxed and harmonic while reducing breaths that are stressed and/or tense.
+Here’s how to make more of the 25.000 breaths you take every day more relaxed and harmonic while reducing breaths that are stressed and tense.
 It’s quite easy once you get the hang of it:

 1. Breathe through the nose

 The breath should go in and out through the nose.
-Your nose is kind of like a factory that refines and prepares the air coming in to be used by the body as effectively as possible.
+Your nose is kind of like a factory that refines and prepares the air coming in to be used by the body as efficiently as possible.

-When you breathe through your mouth the lungs get a lot more “unfiltered” air that is raw, cold, dry and full of viruses and bacteria.
+When you breathe through your mouth, the lungs get a lot more “unfiltered” air that is raw, cold, dry and full of viruses and bacteria.
 Be kind to your lungs and breathe through your nose, will ya?

-Usually it won’t take more than a couple of days of nose breathing to open up your nostrils again.
+Usually, it won’t take more than a couple of days of nose breathing to open up your nostrils again.

 2. Breathe with the diaphragm

-- The diaphragm massages your liver, stomach and intestines and gives these organs a rhythmical balance.
+- The diaphragm massages your liver, stomach, and intestines and gives these organs a rhythmical balance.